The Culebra Ferry sunk my plans to visit Culebra Island off of Puerto Rico. But, you don’t have to make the same mistakes as I did.

 Culebra Island is a municipality of Puerto Rico located 17 miles east off the big island and 9 miles north of Vieques.
 It’s also just 12 miles west of St Thomas making it geographically part of the Virgin Islands.
 As of the last census count, about 1,800 people live on Culebra.

-During a Culebra trip, you can relax on the beautiful beaches and do activities like diving, snorkeling, hiking, and kayaking.
+During a Culebra trip, you can relax on the beautiful beaches and do activities like diving, snorkeling, kayaking, and hiking.
 Scooter rentals are also available to explore the island.
 Hands down, it’s one of the most popular Puerto Rico day trips.

 Given the island is a little sleepy, without the big elaborate hotels and resorts typical in and around San Juan, Culebra is also very popular with the locals who come for weekend excursions as well.